 Method of preparation

-1. Cut the vanilla pod in half lenghtways and scrape out the seeds onto a plate using a knife.
-Put the golden syrup and water onto a small pan over a low heat and heat until combined.
+1. Cut the vanilla pod in half lengthways and scrape out the seeds onto a plate using a knife.
+Put the golden syrup and water into a small pan over low heat and heat until combined.

 2. In a bowl, whisk together the yoghurt, vanilla seeds, matcha and cream.
 Pour in the golden syrup mixture and whisk together.
 Add the lemon to balance the acidity.